Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Get') and resource ('raw JSON response for activity time series data from Fitbit'), specifies the scope ('over a date range (max 30 days)'), and distinguishes from siblings by mentioning specific resource paths like 'steps' and 'distance' that aren't covered by tools like 'get_activity_goals' or 'get_daily_activity_summary'.
+The description clearly states the verb 'Get' and the resource 'raw JSON response for activity time series data from Fitbit over a date range (max 30 days)'.
+It lists specific resource paths like 'steps', 'distance', etc., which distinguishes it from sibling tools that focus on goals, daily summaries, or other specific data types.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.